-An extremely sharp knurling will no doubt improve grip compared to a dull knurling.
-However, there are other factors that can make knurling more grippy without making it too sharp, or painful.
+Extremely sharp knurling will no doubt improve grip compared to dull knurling.
+However, other factors can make knurling more grippy without making it too sharp, or painful.

 One knurling attribute that improves grip without increasing sharpness is the density of the knurl points (e.g. knurl points per square inch).